+Trade receivables

-Accounting policies Trade receivables he exception of those receivables that are backed securitization programs, are stated at e expected credit losses. receivables, transferring th party trade receivables at receivables are derecogniz reported under "Other cur amount of the discount the balance sheet date, b company.
-Before being sol set-backed securitization programs for trade the contractual rights to the cash flows of third- their nominal value minus a discount.
-These end from the balance sheet.
-The net amount rent assets" or "Other current liabilities" is the minus the receivables already collected at but not yet remitted to the asset-purchasing d, the receivables that are managed under the m programs are classified as financial assets bugh profit or loss.
-Other financial assets other receivables" and "O assets are classified as impairment losses.
-The G cash flows that are solely p the items reported in the lines "Loans and ther current financial assets".
-Other financial measured at amortized cost less expected roup's other financial assets have contractual principal, and the Group's interest and business ts to collect contractual cash flows.
+Trade receivables, with the exception of those receivables that are managed under the asset-backed securitization programs, are stated at amortized cost, less lifetime expected credit losses.

+The Group maintains asset-backed securitization programs for trade receivables, transferring the contractual rights to the cash flows of thirdparty trade receivables at their nominal value minus a discount.
+These receivables are derecognized from the balance sheet.
+The net amount reported under "Other current assets" or "Other current liabilities" is the amount of the discount minus the receivables already collected at the balance sheet date, but not yet remitted to the asset-purchasing company.
+Before being sold, the receivables that are managed under the asset-backed securitization programs are classified as financial assets measured at fair value through profit or loss.

+Other financial assets

+Other financial assets are the items reported in the lines "Loans and other receivables" and "Other current financial assets".
+Other financial assets are classified as measured at amortized cost less expected impairment losses.
+The Group's other financial assets have contractual cash flows that are solely principal, and the Group's interest and business model is to hold these assets to collect contractual cash flows.

 All purchases and sales of financial assets are recognized on the trade date.
-Financial assets are recognized when the Group becomes a party to the contractual provisions and are initially measured at fair value, which represents the transferred consideration, plus transaction costs. contractual rights to the ognized when the Group loses control of the cash flows of the assets.
-Such control is lost nefits specified in the contract are realized, Allowance for im- pairment losses of At each reporting date, th for financial assets measur e Group recognizes an impairment allowance ed at amortized cost. financial assets The impairment allowance represents the Group's estimates of lifetime expected credit losses, which are the present value of the cash shortfalls over the expected life of the financial assets.
-Impairment losses are reflected in the allowance account of the respec- tive financial asset class and recognized in the Consolidated Income Statement as follows: tive financial asset class and recognized in the Consolidated Income tive financial asset class and recognized in the Consolidated Income Line item in Consolidated Income Statement tive financial asset class Statement as follows: tive financial asset class Statement as follows: Financial asset class Line item in Consolidated Income Statement tive financial asset class Statement as follows: Financial asset class Cash and cash equivalents Line item in Consolidated Income Statement Finance expense tive financial asset class Statement as follows: Financial asset class Cash and cash equivalents Deposits Line item in Consolidated Income Statement Finance expense Other expense
+Financial assets are recognized when the Group becomes a party to the contractual provisions and are initially measured at fair value, which represents the transferred consideration, plus transaction costs.

+Financial assets are derecognized when the Group loses control of the contractual rights to the cash flows of the assets.
+Such control is lost when the rights and benefits specified in the contract are realized, expired, or are surrendered.

+Allowance for impairment losses of financial assets

+At each reporting date, the Group recognizes an impairment allowance for financial assets measured at amortized cost.

+The impairment allowance represents the Group's estimates of lifetime expected credit losses, which are the present value of the cash shortfalls over the expected life of the financial assets.

+Impairment losses are reflected in the allowance account of the respective financial asset class and recognized in the Consolidated Income Statement as follows:

+Line item in Consolidated Income Statement

+Finance expense

+Other expense

+Revenue from sales and services

+Other expense

+Other expense